 PRECAUTIONS: Before taking verapamil, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.This medication should not be used if you have certain medical conditions.
 Before using this medicine, consult your doctor or pharmacist if you have: certain types of heart rhythm problems (such as second- or third-degree atrioventricular block, sick sinus syndrome unless you have a pacemaker, Wolff-Parkinson-White syndrome, Lown-Ganong-Levine syndrome).Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease, heart failure, certain muscle/nerve disorders (muscular dystrophy, myasthenia gravis).This drug may make you dizzy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
-Limit alcoholic beverages.Before having surgery, tell your doctor or dentist that you are taking this medication.During pregnancy, this medication should be used only when clearly needed.
+Limit alcoholic beverages.Before having surgery, tell your doctor or dentist that you are taking this medication.Older adults may be more sensitive to the side effects of this drug, especially constipation, or swelling ankles/feet.During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.This medication passes into breast milk but it is unlikely to harm a nursing infant.
 Discuss the risks and benefits with your doctor before breast-feeding.

 Report Problems to the Food and Drug Administration